ezflashiv/EZ-Flash-IV-Client-2014/Knoppix.md

 - create first project: `mkdir -p ~/dev/mobile/workspace-android && cd $_ && cordova create hello com.example.hello HelloWorld`

 - try to add `android` platform: `cordova platform add android` If you get an Error regarding missing SDK, then follow the instructions on the screen.
 Usually it's just a matter of launching `android` (SDK Manager) and installing missing SDK components.
 If getting SSLPeer error there, then go to `Tools` -> `Options` and select `Force https://...  http://` which will not use SSL to download components

+- create an emulator in Android SDK Manager (launch with `android`) by clicking on `Tools` -> `Manage AVDs`

+- launch app in emulator - `codrova emulate android` If emulator crashes with error that contains something like `munmap_chunk() invalid pointer` make sure to create localtime file: `ln -sf /usr/share/zoneinfo/US/Eastern /etc/localtime` as described in [this StackOverflow question](http://stackoverflow.com/questions/12850006/has-anyone-seen-or-know-the-cause-of-this-error-message-the-android-emulator-wi)